TangoMan75/EntityHelper/README.md

     use HasMobile;
     use HasName;
     use HasPhone;
+    use HasRelationships;
+    use HasRoles;
     use HasSummary;
     use HasText;
     use HasTimePeriod;
     use HasTitle;
     use HasType;
     use HasViews;
+    use HasWebsite;
     use HasWork;
     use Illustrable;
+    use JsonSerializable;
     use Privatable;
     use Publishable;
     use Sluggable;